gerritdevriese/kzones/README.md

 #### Polling rate
 The polling rate is the amount of time between each zone check when dragging a window.
 The default is 100ms, a faster polling rate is more accurate but will use more CPU.
 You can change this to your liking.

+#### Inverted mode
+When enabled, moving windows will not trigger the osd.
+Instead you'll have to use the "Toggle OSD" shortcut to show the osd.

 ## Shortcuts
 List of all available shortcuts:
 | Shortcut                                      | Default Binding           |